moodle-an-hochschulen/moodle-theme_boost_union/README.md

 Whatever you add to this textarea will be displayed at the end of a page, in the footer.
 Refer to the setting description on the settings page for further instructions.

+###### Footer

+With these settings, you can show where to show or whether to suppress the footer (circle containing the question mark) button.

 #### Tab "Static pages"

 In this tab there are the following settings: